-It should be noted that movement from one phase to another is as much a matter of judgment as it is a matter of objective definition.
+&lt;sup>21 It should be noted that movement from one phase to another is as much a matter of judgment as it is a matter of objective definition.

-CHAPTER 5.
+CHAPTER 6.
 NATURAL GAS SHORTAGE EMERGENCY

-5.1 Natural Gas Overview
+6.1 Natural Gas Overview

-Since 2010, electric generation fueled by natural gas fired power plants increased from 51% to 91% in 2019, with coal-fired plants dropping from 46% to only 2% - approximately half of the current 5% in-state renewable generation produced.
-Is In 2020, nearly forty percent of the state's gas was consumed by the industrial sector for purposes such as a fuel for combined heat and power systems and as a feedstock to produce fertilizer, chemicals, and hydrogen.
-In the residential and commercial sectors, overall natural gas usage in 2020 was 12% and 17% respectively of the state's overall total usage, and largely used for space and water heating as well as cooking and clothes drying clothes.
+Since 2010, electric generation fueled by natural gas fired power plants increased from 51% to 91% in 2022 - 28% of Delawares gas consumption - with coal-fired plants dropping from 46% to only 2% - approximately half of the current 5% in-state renewable generation produced.
+In 2021, nearly forty percent of the state's gas was consumed by the industrial sector for purposes such as a fuel for combined heat and power systems and as a feedstock to produce fertilizer, chemicals, and hydrogen.
+In the residential and commercial sectors, overall natural gas usage in 2021 was 14% and 18% respectively of the state's overall total usage, and largely used for space and water heating as well as cooking and clothes drying clothes.
 Some natural gas is used for transportation as a vehicle fuel in the form of liquefied and compressed natural gas.